 On the Lakewood Civic Center plaza along Clark Avenue, outside The Centre at Sycamore Plaza, 5050 Clark Avenue.
 Park in The Centre’s lot or the surrounding city lots.

-The official tree lighting program starts at 6:30 PM.
-Festivities begin earlier at 4:30 PM with carnival games, food trucks, and Santa meet-and-greets, and the evening wraps by 8:00 PM.
+The official tree lighting program starts in the evening.
+Festivities begin earlier in the afternoon with carnival games, food trucks, and Santa meet-and-greets, and the evening wraps up afterward.

 Twenty-four feet, with a dramatic lighting moment and “snow flurries” added for atmosphere.
 It’s the centerpiece of the Civic Center plaza for the evening.